The Amazing Race 5

 The Amazing Race 5 is the fifth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world for US$1,000,000.
 This season visited six continents and twelve countries, traveling approximately 72000 mi over thirteen legs.
-Filming took place between January 30 and February 27, 2004.
-Starting in Santa Monica, California, racers traveled through Uruguay, Argentina, Russia, Egypt, Kenya, Tanzania, the United Arab Emirates, India, New Zealand, the Philippines, and Canada before returning to the United States and finishing in Dallas, Texas.
-New twists introduced this season included the Yield, where one team could force another team to stop racing for a predetermined amount of time, and a new non-elimination leg penalty where teams that finished last were stripped of all of the money they had accumulated during previous legs and did not receive any money at the start of the next leg.
+Filming took place from January 30 to February 27, 2004.
+Starting in Santa Monica, California, racers traveled through Uruguay, Argentina, Russia, Egypt, Kenya, Tanzania, the United Arab Emirates, India, New Zealand, the Philippines, and Canada, before returning to the United States and finishing in Dallas, Texas.
+New elements introduced this season included the Yield, where one team could force another team to stop racing for a predetermined amount of time, and a new non-elimination leg penalty where teams that finished last were stripped of all of the money they had accumulated during previous legs and did not receive any money at the start of the next leg.
 The season premiered on CBS on July 6, 2004, and concluded on September 21, 2004.

 Married parents Chip and Kim McAllister were the winners of the season, while dating couple Colin Guinn and Christie Woods finished in second place, and models Brandon Davidson and Nicole O'Brian finished in third place.

-Overview
+Format

 The clues which contestants receive during the course of the race generally fall into five categories: Route Info, Detour, Roadblock, Fast Forward, and Yield.

 The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
 The series follows teams of two competing in a race around the world.
 Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
 At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: